Answered By: Jennifer Harris Last Updated: Jul 18, 2017 Views: 899

 Allport’s diary (as cited in Nicholson, 2003).

 If what you quote or paraphrase is itself a quotation, put the abbreviation qtd. in (“quoted in”) before the indirect source you cite in your parenthetical reference.
-(You may document the original source in a note; see 6.5.1.)
+(You may wish to clarify the relation between the original and secondhand sources in a note.)

 Samuel Johnson admitted that Edmund Burke was an “extraordinary man” (qtd in Boswell 2: 450).